Code-Institute-Submissions/alexandergrib-ms1_submission/README.md

 # UX
- ## Website owner business goals As the site owner of this imaginary teashop, I want to deliver clean and easy to read information about different types of tea that exist in the world.
+ ## Website owner business goals
+ - As the site owner of this imaginary teashop, I want to deliver clean and easy to read information about different types of tea that exist in the world.
 Tea varieties offered on the website are green, black, white and pu’er teas.
-As a business I want to give opportunity to my visitors to personally try different types of tea by getting in touch with us through the contact form.
+ -  As a business I want to give opportunity to my visitors to personally try different types of tea by getting in touch with us through the contact form.
 Also, I would like to help customers learn more about how tea is grown, how it processed and delivered around the globe and end up in their morning cup of tea.

-## User goals - As a user I want to have easy navigation
+## User goals

+- As a user I want to have easy navigation and intuitive navigation through the website
 - Simplicity of reading headlines and have a clear view of pictures
 - Ability to navigate between pages and possibility to return to the home page whiting one click
-- Site must be readable under all screen sizes, must include mobile (in my case it would be Samsung s8) and it should work with tablet screen and under high-res desktop screen
+- Site must be readable under all screen sizes, must include mobile (in my case it would be Samsung s8), and it should work with tablet screen and under high-res desktop screen
-- Web site should contain media gallery inside picture snippets with rounded edges and light border, with a possibility to scroll itself
+- Website should contain media gallery inside picture snippets with rounded edges and light border, with a possibility to scroll itself

 ## User stories

 ### As a business owner:

 - I want to provide in-depth information about the products I offer through  click-in option on product images
 - To place an order and enquire further about the subscription user should fill out  “Contact me” form.